 Ages and Stages is a reliable and effective screening system, used across the globe, that pin points developmental progress in children between 1 month – 5 ½ years.
 The process is simple and relies on parent input in the evaluation process.
 For more information please contact our office.

 The baby box first originated as a Finnish tradition over 75 years ago.
 In the grips of an agricultural depression and infant mortality spike, the Finnish government realized a change was needed; parents-to-be needed all of the things necessary to care for their babies, but equally as important, they needed help identifying what those things were.
 This is what inspired Baby Box Canada.
 We are proud to be the local distributor for this organization.
 For more information check out www.babyboxcanada.org

 Participants will be certified through the Canada Safety Council.
 Course content includes safety, child development, games & play activities, special needs & emergency plans.

 This event held in the fall of the year provides an evening where community members can discover the services, agencies and activities that are available in Grande Cache.
 Representatives from a variety of organizations are on hand to answer questions and accept registrations.

-In partnership with the Town of Grande Cache Department of Community Services a variety of programs are available throughout the year that are designed to provide opportunity for parents with young children, ages birth to five.to connect, play and grow together.
+In partnership with the Grande Cache Department of Community Services a variety of programs are available throughout the year that are designed to provide opportunity for parents with young children, ages birth to five.to connect, play and grow together.